-When I heard rumors last month about the Blade SR (single rotor) helicopter, I have to admit, I was getting pretty excited.
+When I first heard the rumors about the Blade SR (single rotor) helicopter, I have to admit, I got pretty excited.

 I heard it was going to be a 300 size bird and immediately thought to myself “better hold off on that T-Rex 250 purchase”; thinking the Bld SR would be a low cost 250 option, just as the Blade 400 is when comparing it to the T-Rex 450.